jciechowski/blog/ckh6mpbu201azras1hv188qj4.md

 We implemented first two step from the Kata description.
 We can stop here for now.
 Full code is available on  [github](https://github.com/jciechowski/StringCalculatorKataFSharp).

-In another episode, I will introduce custom delimiters and Either monad, if I understood it by then.
+In another episode, I will introduce custom delimiters.